web-archive-group/ELXN42-Article/elxn42.md

 In retrospect, the research team recommends using a combination of collection via the search and streaming API.
 A streaming API collection over the period of the capture, as well weekly search API collections.
 Then, at the end of data collection concatenating all files together, and deduplicating the entire dataset.

-Library and Archives Canada (LAC) also collected the #elxn42 hashtag during a similar time period; August 11, 2015 - October 28, 2015.
+Library and Archives Canada (LAC) also collected the #elxn42 hashtag, using the Search API, during a similar time period; August 11, 2015 - October 28, 2015.
 The team made use of the LAC #elxn42 capture by downloading their tweet id dataset[7], and hydrating it.
 Once the LAC dataset was hydrated, the team combined their original dataset[4] with the LAC dataset[7], and deduplicated it[6].

 ```bash
 $ twarc.py --hydrate elxn42-tweets-LAC.txt > elxn42-tweets-LAC.json